Matrix-M: Composition

+Forerunners to the Matrix-M technology include ISCOM (Morein et al., 1984) and ISCOMATRIX (CSL Limited, 2012).

+Use

 Adjuvants increase the body's immune response to a vaccine by creating higher levels of antibodies.
 They can either enhance, modulate, and/or prolong the body's immune response, reducing the number of vaccinations needed for immunization.

 The Matrix-M adjuvant is used in a number of vaccine candidates, including the malaria vaccine R21/Matrix-M, influenza vaccines, and in the approved Novavax COVID-19 vaccine.
-In 2021, the R21/Matrix-M vaccine candidate showed a 77% efficacy over a 12-month period.
-In influenza vaccine candidates, Matrix-M was shown to offer cross-protection against multiple strains of influenza.
+In 2021, the R21/Matrix-M malaria vaccine candidate showed a 72% in sites with seasonal implementation and 67% in sites with age-based implementation in the modified per-protocol analysis. /> In influenza vaccine candidates, Matrix-M was shown to offer cross-protection against multiple strains of influenza.

 Novavax is also testing a combined flu and COVID-19 vaccine candidate with Matrix-M.